Yours3lf/RoastDegreeAnalyzer/README.md

 The Raspberry Pi Camera Module 3 NoIR is essential as it doesn't have an infrared filter to cut off that 850nm wavelength light and it also still has a fairly good spectral response in that range.
 Other camera modules don't seem to have such a good spectral response in that range. https://www.researchgate.net/publication/386554881/figure/fig6/AS:11431281295727983@1733714933410/Spectral-Response-of-Raspberry-Pi-Camera-Module-3-NoIR-Response-of-the-Red-R-Green.ppm

+Important Note:
+Do not power the infrared LED off of the Raspberry Pi.
+It can damage the RPi like that.
+Run it off of a separate USB charger by cutting up a Micro USB cable and connecting the exposed wires to a 5v -> 3.3v step down DC voltage converter.
+Then the 3.3v output of that can be used to power the LED.

 ## How it works:
 1. The server captures a raw image from the camera